 All Spanish courses to be counted toward the language requirement must be taken at U.Va. or at a U.Va. approved study abroad program.

-In keeping with the College of Arts & Sciences Area Requirements, courses taken to fulfill the foreign language requirement, must be taken for credit and a grade.
+In keeping with the College of Arts & Sciences Competency Requirements, courses taken to fulfill the foreign language requirement, must be taken for credit and a grade.

 Students may not enroll in a course different from the one into which they have placed.
 Students who place themselves incorrectly will not receive credit for the courses in which they enroll without permission.